EDIorg/EMLassemblyline/documentation/instructions.md

                     site.col = "lake_name")
 ```

-This function outputs a tab delimited file named `geographic_coverage.txt` to your dataset directory.
+This function outputs a tab delimited file named `geographic_coverage.txt` to your metadata directory.
 You may edit this in a spreadsheet editor if you'd like, but if the data table this information has been extracted from is accurate, then there is no need for editing.

 #### Geographic areas